djgroen/FabSim3/INSTALL.md

 You can install using `pip3 install PyYAML` and `pip3 install fabric3`.

+For Mac users, you might also need ssh-copy-id.
+This can be installed using `brew install ssh-copy-id`.

 ## Installation

 1. Clone the code from the GitHub repository.